Legal Travel to Cuba in 2019 Using "Support for the Cuban People"

 Psssst – we’re going to let you in on a little secret: traveling to Cuba is still legal.
 Confusing, albeit, but legal.
 We’ve been keeping a close tab on our inbox this year and we’ve noticed a major trend.
 You want to go to Cuba but the bottom line is, you just don’t understand the new Cuba travel rules.
 Isn’t being a tourist in Cuba illegal?

 Can I still travel to Cuba?

 So here’s the 411: being a “tourist” is illegal.
 You can’t just go to Cuba for a mojito and a day on the beach.
 But to visit as a meaningful traveler?
 Someone that doesn’t just take from a destination, but seeks to enhance it?
 Who strives to make meaningful connections with those they cross paths with?
 That deeply cares about the betterment of Cuban society and aims to make an impact?
 Not only is that legal, but that’s what we’re all about.
 Be a traveler, not a tourist – sound familiar?

-Beginning in 2018, El Camino Travel will now be operating tours under the federally approved travel category of “Support for the Cuban People”.
+Beginning in 2018, El Camino Travel started operating tours under the federally approved travel category of “Support for the Cuban People”.
 Traveling under this class allows us the most flexibility to offer the experience we’re passionate about by making a few minor tweaks (read: enhancements) to our itinerary that assure US compliance.
 If you’re not sure about group travel, (although we’re pretty confident we can change your mind), you, too, can legally travel to Cuba under this category keeping a few regulations in mind.